Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Doctor Overview

-Dr. Umut Sarpel is a board-certified surgical oncologist working at The Mount Sinai Medical Center.
-She is also an Associate Professor of Surgery and an Associate Professor of Medical Education at Mount Sinai.
+Dr. Umut Sarpel is a board-certified surgical oncologist working at Beth Israel Deaconess Medical Center in Boston, Massachusetts.
+She is the chief of the center’s surgical oncology division.
+She previously worked at the Mount Sinai Medical Center, where she was also a professor of surgery and an associate professor of medical education.
 She has won multiple awards for her dedication to teaching and written chapters for textbooks.
 She is also the sole author of one textbook.

 In addition to her medical degree, Dr. Sarpel also completed an additional two years of specialty training in surgical oncology and earned a Master of Science in clinical research.
-She continues research at Mount Sinai, where she focuses her efforts on the study of cancer and the liver.
+In her research, she focuses she focuses her efforts on the study of cancer and the liver.

 In addition to her research, Dr. Sarpel also advocates for healthcare equity.
 Her work in the area of healthcare disparities earned her a National Cancer Institute grant.
 She intends to use this grant to investigate the disparities in the treatment of hepatocellular carcinoma.